top of page

 The Fairy Tale Magazine is an online lit magazine that publishes two full issues per year and one bonus mini-issue for our Prose & Poetry Contest.
 We seek fairy tale stories and poems from and about a wide range of backgrounds.
 Our full issues are released online on April 15th and November 1st.
 Bonus issue for the contest is released July 15th.

 This is NOT a children's publication.
-We understand young children may see our publication, but it is intended for teens (age 15+) and older.
+It is intended for teens and adults (age 15 and older).

 Guidelines 2025

-• We are not seeking art or nonfiction.
+• We do not accept submissions of art or nonfiction.
 We are not hiring.
 No inquiries please.

 How to Format and Submit Your Work